microsoft/WhatTheHack/999-SAPonAzure/Coach/05-PowerApps.md

 - ![Flow for Materiallist - SAP System details](Images/Challenge5-Screen2.png)
 - ![Flow for Materiallist - SAP System details](Images/Challenge5-Screen3.png)
 - ![Flow for Materiallist - SAP System details](Images/Challenge5-Screen4.png)
 - Highlighted input details in the above screenshots are required fields for the BAPI_MATERIAL_GETLIST and can be customized as per requirement.
-Plant and sales organization numbers can be any existing numbers in SAP system.
-In the response, select MATNRLIST.
+Plant and sales organization numbers can be any existing numbers in SAP system. <b style='color:red'>In the response, select MATNRLIST.
 Framing response is little critical.
-Follow steps mentioned under "Using the connector in an App" at https://powerapps.microsoft.com/en-us/blog/introducing-the-sap-erp-connector/.
+Follow steps mentioned under "Using the connector in an App" at https://powerapps.microsoft.com/en-us/blog/introducing-the-sap-erp-connector/. </b>

 **Getting Material information from SAP**